 Depending on the kind of journey you wish to undertake, Nepal has a myriad of options when it comes to trekking and tours.
 For Himalayan journeys, we have the popular Annapurna and Everest Region trekked by thousands during the season.
-If you wish for a less crowded trail you can opt for the Manaslu Circuit, Tsum Valley Circuit or Upper Mustang Circuit to name a few.
+If you wish for a less crowded trail you can opt for the Manaslu Circuit, Tsum Valley Circuit, or Upper Mustang Circuit to name a few.
 If you wish to avoid the Himalayas all together you have then you can tour around the popular cities including Chitwan, Kathmandu, and Pokhara touring through the UNESCO world heritage sites.

-No, it is not necessary to be rich to travel Nepal.
+No, it is not necessary to be rich to travel to Nepal.
 But, your budget is totally determined by the kind of journey you are setting off for and the quality of services you use.
 While it is not always necessary that quality increases with a higher price, it is the general way of things.
-If you wish to travel Nepal and seek to stay at 5 stars hotels and use the best services possible, you will need a higher budget than staying at a good enough hotel and using similar services.
+If you wish to travel to Nepal and seek to stay at 5 stars hotels and use the best services possible, you will need a higher budget than staying at a good enough hotel and using similar services.

-More often than not, you can join our trekking dates which are already pre-planned by the company and booking can be done online.
+More often than not, you can join our trekking dates which are already pre-planned by the company, and booking can be done online.
 You will be asked to deposit a certain amount into the bank for its confirmation.
-For tailored packages, you can get in touch with us and then we can plan for the trip ahead.
+For tailored packages, you can get in touch with us, and then we can plan for the trip ahead.
 For more information regarding booking our trips, refer to the information on our website.

 You can contact us via e-mail, telephone, and website or by directly dropping by at our office.
 All the contact information including our address, the telephone number is provided on our website.
-We are available 24/7 and will provide you with prompt response to your queries.
+We are available 24/7 and will provide you with a prompt response to your queries.

 Our reputation is entirely based on the satisfaction of our clients.
 You can determine our quality through the review of our customers which are posted directly on our website.
-Registering at trip advisor also provides us with ratings which can be used to determine how good we are.
+Registering at trip advisor also provides us with ratings that can be used to determine how good we are.

 While you can journey into the nation throughout the year, travelers mostly prefer making the trip to the Himalayas during the months of March/ April/ May when spring is beginning to settle or during the months of September/ October/ November which signals the final phase of autumn.
 You can trek throughout the year except during the rainy and winter seasons.

 There are no official age restrictions imposed by the government of Nepal.
 However, it is recommended to not trek alongside children under 8 years or adults over 70 years, especially, if you are going for the difficult treks into the Himalayas.
 However, we do recommend hiring an extra porter in case things get difficult for the children or adults during the trek.
 Providing prior information for horse riding and back riding are also essential if you want those services to be available during the trips.

-You do not have to someone with ripping muscles for enjoying trekking.
-Experience is only needed only if you are going for the challenging treks, peak climbing, or expeditions.
+You do not have to someone with rippling muscles for enjoying trekking.
+Experience is only needed only if you are going for challenging treks, peak climbing, or expeditions.
 For most of the treks throughout Nepal, sound fitness levels and a Himalayan spirit to enjoy the trek is more than enough.
-However, we advise you to have a travel and medical insurance and inform us of any medical conditions you might have before the trip officially begins.
+However, we advise you to have travel and medical insurance and inform us of any medical conditions you might have before the trip officially begins.

-If you are going for mountain climbing or taking on the challenging routes you will face a certain degree of difficulty.
+If you are going mountain climbing or taking on challenging routes you will face a certain degree of difficulty.
 We, at Ace Vision Treks, provide ample acclimatization time for travelers to adapt to the altitude.
 Thus, you will have a comfortable time while traveling.
 However, with most of the treks including the base camps, the journey is relatively easy and you will get familiar with the trail in no time.
-As of tours, they generally occur close to cities so, you have no reason to worry about the difficulty or modern amenities for the journey.
+As for tours, they generally occur close to cities so, you have no reason to worry about the difficulty or modern amenities for the journey.

 We have been in the Nepalese travel scene for a long time and the reviews of our clients speak for themselves.
-With quality at the heart of everything we do alongside the satisfaction of our clients, we will take all the hassle out of the journey enabling you to enjoy to the fullest.
+With quality at the heart of everything we do alongside the satisfaction of our clients, we will take all the hassle out of the journey enabling you to enjoy it to the fullest.

 Yes, we have strict health and safety policies for such occasions.
-If you are undertaking charity challenges whether it be a custom made challenge our group challenge, we make sure your safety is the first priority.
+If you are undertaking charity challenges whether it be a custom-made challenge our group challenge, we make sure your safety is the first priority.
 Our staff will constantly monitor every aspect of our charity challenge while making sure you are healthy and fit for continuing the journey.

 If you have an existing travel insurance cover, you need to make sure that the insurance coverage period has not expired.
 You also need to consult with your agency regarding their coverage while trekking in Nepal.
-You should also update the company about your day to day itinerary and make sure they cover rescue insurance in case of emergency in the Himalayas.
+You should also update the company about your day-to-day itinerary and make sure they cover rescue insurance in case of emergency in the Himalayas.

 Yes.
 If you wish to have a single room to yourself, most often than not, you will need to pay the single supplementary charge.
 The teahouses and lodges in Nepal generally offer twin beds and double rooms so you will have to pay the single supplementary.
 During the prime trekking seasons between the months of March to May and September to November, it can be challenging to have a private room all to yourself due to the sheer number of trekkers making the trip.
 However, we will try our best to ensure you get a private room.

 Yes, it is perfectly safe to book your trip through our online booking form.
 After submission, you will be contacted via the information left on the form for confirmation of your booking.
-You can also double check by directly with the company by contacting and asking about your booking.
+You can also double-check directly with the company by contacting and asking about your booking.
 We also advise you to be careful when filling the form and use the credentials as they are in your official documents.

 While it is advised to get your VISA from the Nepalese Embassy or consulate back in your home country, you can get an entry VISA at Tribhuvan International Airport, Kathmandu.
 The VISAs are called on arrival visa and, on filling the application form, you can easily obtain it.
 Besides the international airport, you can also obtain a VISA at the entry/exit points on the Nepal-Tibet and Nepal-India borders.
-For more information regarding On Arrival VISAs, refer to the information at the official website of Department of Immigration of Nepal at http://www.nepalimmigration.gov.np/page/visa-on-arrival.
+For more information regarding On Arrival VISAs, refer to the information at the official website of the Department of Immigration of Nepal at http://www.nepalimmigration.gov.np/page/visa-on-arrival.

 You will be welcomed by our office representatives who will be holding a placard or a banner with the name of our company in it just outside the arrival lounge.
 Once you get in touch with our representatives, you will be driven directly to the hotel.
 From there, you will be in touch with us for further processing and plans.

 You will be asked to pay 20% of your total cost before your arrival in Nepal which will include domestic flight confirmation, hotel booking, and managing necessary permits.
 This needs to be either directly deposited into our bank account.
-The rest of 80% can be deposited into our account before you depart or can be handed directly at our office in cash or by cash swape.
+The rest of 80% can be deposited into our account before you depart or can be handed directly at our office in cash or by cash swap.

 In case of emergency cases like severe altitude sickness, our representatives will assess your condition and make the decision to either call or not call a rescue helicopter.
 You will be also taken to lower altitudes.
 If the rescue helicopter is called, our representative will head back with you and you will be directly admitted to the hospital.
 We will be in constant communication with you and the trip leader and, in cases of any other unfortunate incidents, appropriate steps will be taken.
 Moreover, in places where cellular networks might not be available, we equip the trip leader with a satellite phone to make contact with us or the required body.

-While the government of Nepal no longer asks for trekking permits while journeying into the Everest, Annapurna, Langtang, and some other regions, there are restricted areas where you need to get additional permits.
+While the government of Nepal no longer asks for trekking permits while journeying into Everest, Annapurna, Langtang, and some other regions, there are restricted areas where you need to get additional permits.
 However, all trekkers are required to maintain a TIMS card which stands for the Trekkers Information Management System.
 We will help you to obtain any permits required for traveling across Nepal.

 Nepal is a diverse country for various reasons, beginning from the exquisite beauty of the Himalayas to the plain Terai.
 The local culture and religion offer a diverse taste in the local way of life depending on the area you are journeying on.
 The cities themselves are decorated with ancient art and architecture with several UNESCO world heritage sites.
 With so much to see and do the nation attracts trekkers and adventurers alike.

-The cost of a Tourist Visa in Nepal isas follows:
+The cost of a Tourist Visa in Nepal is as follows:

-15 days visa costs US$ 25.
+15 days visa costs US$ 30.

-30 days visa costsUS$ 40.
+30 days visa costsUS$ 50.

-90 days visa costsUS$ 100.
+90 days visa costsUS$ 125.

 For additional information head to the official website of the Department of Immigration at http://www.nepalimmigration.gov.np/page/tourist-visa.